waepoints/waepointstandards/outline.md

 Confirmed Phrase, and Confirmed Phrases Of The User(s) Of The System, Or Compatible Device’s, Or Compatible Devices’, and of The User(s) Of The Joined Compatible System(s) to the User's System, and of The User(s) Of The Managing Entity

-Commands and Definitions Of The User, By The User, and Imbuings, and Definitions Of Property Of The Managing Entity’s Owner’s, or Owners’
+Commands, and Definitions Of The User, By The User, and Imbuings, and Definitions Of Property Of The Managing Entity’s Owner’s, or Owners’

-Commands and Definitions Of The User, By The User, and Imbuings and Definitions Of Property Of The User’s System’s, Or Compatible Device’s, Or Compatible Devices’ Owner’s, or Owners’
+Commands, and Definitions Of The User, By The User, and Imbuings and Definitions Of Property Of The User’s System’s, Or Compatible Device’s, Or Compatible Devices’ Owner’s, or Owners’

-Commands and Definitions Of The User, By The User, and Imbuings and Definitions Of Property By The User(s) Of The User’s System, and The User(s) Of The Joined Compatible System(s) to the User’s System, and The User(s) Of The Managing Entity
+Commands, and Definitions Of The User, By The User, and Imbuings and Definitions Of Property By The User(s) Of The User’s System, and The User(s) Of The Joined Compatible System(s) to the User’s System, and The User(s) Of The Managing Entity

 Comments, and Definitions Of The User By Other The User(s) Of The System, and Definitions Of Some Users Of The System, Or Compatible Device’s, Or Compatible Devices’